 Staff Contact: A/Prof G.H.
-Fleet
+Fleet C6 S2 L2 T4 Prerequisite: FOOD2517 or equivalent

 Detailed lecture and laboratory consideration of standard methods and new methods and technologies for the analysis of bacteria, yeasts and fungi in foods.
-Rapid cultural methods; immunoassay, DNA-probe, impedance, bioluminescence, image analysis-epifluorescence (DEFT), Petrifilm, computer identification of microorganisms.
+Rapid cultural methods; immunoassay, DNAprobe, impedance, bioluminescence, image analysis,epifluorescence (DEFT), Petrifilm, computer identification of microorganisms.
 Measurement of cleaning and sanitation effectiveness.
 Sampling considerations.
 Interpretation of microbiological data in reference to specifications, standards, spoilage and public health risk.
 Detection and enumeration of specific microorganisms using new technologies.